finos/FDC3/README.md

 Please note that standard participants are bound to the provisions in the [FINOS IP Policy](https://github.com/finos/community/blob/db11c11b80651b8bc888e7cb1d56d20afdf2a346/governance/IP-Policy.pdf) as described in the [FINOS standards governance](https://github.com/finos/community/tree/db11c11b80651b8bc888e7cb1d56d20afdf2a346/governance/Standards-Projects).

 ### FDC3 Maintainers
-FDC3 Maintainers are responsible for organizing activities around developing, maintaining, and updating the specification developed by the FDC3 Working Group.
+FDC3 maintainers are responsible for organizing activities around developing, maintaining, and updating the specification developed by the FDC3 Standard Working Group.
 Maintainers are also responsible for determining consensus and coordinating appeals, as well as FDC3-related planning and communications.

 #### Mailing list
-You can contact FDC3 Maintainers by sending an email to [fdc3-maintainers@finos.org](mailto:fdc3-maintainers@finos.org).
+You can contact the FDC3 maintainers by sending an email to [fdc3-maintainers@finos.org](mailto:fdc3-maintainers@finos.org).

 # FDC3 Archive
 An archive of FDC3 documentation and meeting notes is available at https://finosfoundation.atlassian.net/wiki/spaces/FDC3/overview.
 The mailing list archive for fdc3@finos.org is available at https://groups.google.com/a/finos.org/g/fdc3